 The great thing about having a full-time job working with entrepreneurs to launch products on crowdfunding is that I get to see what works and what doesn’t work.
 When it comes to email marketing, I’ve tested everything there is to test and narrowed it down to the most crucial factors that will convert a lead into a paying backer.

 The blueprint for success?
-Three emails during the pre-launch phase to convert the maximum number of leads into paying backers on Launch Day.
+You need three emails during the pre-launch phase (here are the pre-launch email templates) to convert the maximum number of leads into paying backers on Launch Day.
 That’s the magic number, the holy trinity some might say.

 The Welcome Email